kpcyrd/i-probably-didnt-backdoor-this/README.md

 ghcr.io/kpcyrd/i-probably-didnt-backdoor-this:latest
 ```

-You'll noticed the hash doesn't seem to match at first, but the image id is
+You'll noticed the hash doesn't seem to match at first, but if everything
-indeed the same:
+worked the image id is indeed the same:

 ```sh
 $ docker images --no-trunc ghcr.io/kpcyrd/i-probably-didnt-backdoor-this